 No app will be able to teach you everything.

 Especially not the general language learning apps.
-The ones that teach you new words, some grammar, and simple listening practices.
+You know, the ones that teach you new words, some grammar, and simple listening practices.

-With that said, those apps are great at doing that.
+Still, those apps can play a critical role developing your vocabulary, grammar, speaking or listening skills.
 So let’s find out which apps are great if you want to learn the Russian language.

 Best apps for learning Russian